zhehaowang/zhehao.me/book-notes/ecpp/it5-12-ctor-dtor-assignment-oprs.md

 Compilers may also generate more efficient code for this version (passing-by-value-copy over calling copy in function body).

 **Takeaways**
-* Make sure operator= is well-behaved when an object is assigned to itself.
+* Make sure `operator=` is well-behaved when an object is assigned to itself.
 Techniques include comparing addresses of source and target objects, careful statement ordering, and copy-and-swap
 * Make sure that any function operating on more than one object behaves correctly if two or more of the objects are the same

-### Copy all parts of an object
+### Item 12.
+Copy all parts of an object

 Say you don't like compiler's copy implementation and provided your own, compiler, in turn, does not warn you if your impl is only copying a part of the object.
 (E.g. when new data member gets added)

-Similarly, you'll need to update the ctors, other forms of assignment opr (+=, etc).
+Similarly, you'll need to update the ctors, other forms of assignment opr (`+=`, etc).

 A particular insidious case can arise through inheritance.
 E.g.
 ```cpp